Cappecasper03/Github-Inbox-To-Discord/README.md

 > **🤖 AI-Generated Project:** This entire Discord bot project was created by AI (GitHub Copilot) - including all code, documentation, scripts, and configuration files.
 No human coding was involved in the creation of this project.

-A Discord bot that reads your personal GitHub notifications and sends them to a Discord channel.
+A Discord bot that reads your personal GitHub notifications and sends them to a Discord channel with comprehensive management scripts for both development and production environments.

-## 🎉 Project Complete!

-You now have a fully functional Discord bot that monitors your GitHub notifications and sends them to a Discord channel.

 ## ✨ Key Features